mercadopago/devsite-docs/guides/mp-delivery/store-data.en.md

 It is also possible to consult information for a **specific store** using its **ID**.
 To do this, perform a GET sending the `store_id` and `access_token` to the endpoint [/proximity-integration/stores/{StoreID}](/developers/en/reference/mp_delivery/_proximity-integration_users_SellerID_stores_external_id_ExternalID/get).

-This endpoint point returns all data from the previous endpoint, plus information about the current ("enabled", "paused" or "disabled") store health status.
+This endpoint returns all data from the previous endpoint, plus information about the current ("enabled", "paused" or "disabled") store health status.
 See [Change Store Status](/developers/en/docs/mp-delivery/store-management/change-store-status) for more information about statuses.

 > NOTE
 >